My Research

 My Google Scholar profile

-You can watch my Trident presentation below:
+In 2018, I presented my work at the Trident Scholar Conference.
+You can watch my presentation below:

-Trident Project
+Trident Scholarship

-Our Trident poster session.
+My poster at the Trident poster session.

 In 2017, I received the Trident Scholarship from the Naval Academy.
 The Trident Scholarship allowed me to devote 24 credit-hours (total) towards research.
 My advisor, Prof Kostya Medynets, and I chose to look at mathematical swarm models.
 In particular, we were interested in the parabolic potential model, a model for swarms based on spring-like attraction.
-In a system of \(N\) agents, each of which has position vector \(r_i\), the parabolic potential model has the following equation of motion:\[\ddot{r}_i=(1-\lvert\dot{r}_i\rvert^2)\dot{r}_i-(r_i-R)\] where \(R\) is the center of mass of the system, given by\[R=\sum_{i=1}^Nr_i\] Expected limit behavior is pictured below:
+In a system of \(N\) agents, each of which has position vector \(r_i\), the parabolic potential model has the following equation of motion:

 Typical limit behavior of the parabolic potential model.